Marta44/Stroll-Brighton/README.md

 - EmailJS stopped working when I merged the owl carousel branch into the master branch.
 I rearranged the scripts in this order: jquery,  popper, bootstrap, google map, emailjs.
 As a result of this action the problem was fixed.
 - For me has been a challenge to understand how to loop through the four types of places and I have to thank my Mentor Ignatius Ukwuoma to have shown me how to build sub-arrays into an array and loop through the results with a for each loop.
 - I have noticed that some of the images called from google map were higher than others and the default position of the directional arrows (at the bottom) wasn't user friendly and correct so I positioned the arrows on the left and right side of the image.
 In this way the user can control the carousel and at the same time view the whole card.
 I left the directional dots at the bottom like a second choice to control the carousel.
-- Another challenge has been building the carousel with the "card places" generated by google map.
+- Another challenge has been building the carousel with the "card places" generated by Google Map.
 My mistake was that I was calling placesSlider.owlCarousel() immediately on page load, before the user was doing any search.
 On page load is empty so it couldn't display anything.
 I moved placesSlider.owlCarousel() right after cardContainer.innerHTML with the card.
 In this way when the user clicked on the first category the carousel was displayed and worked fine.
-The other problem was that when another category was selected, and the results were cleared, the carousel stopped working and only the cards were displayed.
-I solved this...
+The other problem was that when another category was selected, the results were cleared and the carousel stopped working.
+This is because I was wiping all the results with cardContainer.innerHTML = "".
+Then to understand if the div element with the class ".owl-stage-outer" existed, I used the length attribute > 0 and an alert message and the result was that it existed.

 ---